 Allianz provides coverage for most major cruise lines catering to Americans, including Carnival, Norwegian, Royal Caribbean, Viking and others.
 The full list of covered suppliers can be found here.

 When an event becomes "known" is largely at the discretion of the insurance provider.
-In the case of Allianz, it considered COVID-19 to be a known event as of March 11, 2020.
-Individuals who purchased insurance before this date would have their trips covered if they were canceled due to coronavirus.Travelers purchasing insurance on or after that date would not be covered in the event of a COVID-19-related cancellation.
+In the case of Allianz, it considered COVID-19 to be a known event as of January 22, 2020.
+Individuals who purchased insurance before this date would have their trips covered if they were canceled due to coronavirus.